jckhang/WiTime/Readme.md

 - [X] Support Timeline effect with Google spreadsheets.

-- [ ] Write JS code to search the birth date of a person.
+- [X] Write JS code to search the birth date of a person.

-- [ ] Add the birth date, name to the Google spreadsheet.
+- [X] Add the birth date, name to the Google spreadsheet.

-- [ ] Display the Spreadsheet in the web page, instead of canvas.
+- [X] Display the Spreadsheet in the web page, instead of canvas.

-- [ ] Support deleting data rows with buttons.
+- [X] Support deleting data rows with buttons.

-- [ ] Support deleting duplicate data rows with buttons.
+- [X] Support deleting duplicate data rows with buttons.

-- [ ] Support upload CSV files.
+- [X] Support upload CSV files.

-- [ ] Read data from CSV files and add their data into Google Spreadsheet.
+- [X] Read data from CSV files and add their data into Google Spreadsheet.

-- [ ] Support clean all the data in the Google Spreadsheet.
+- [X] Support clean all the data in the Google Spreadsheet.

-- [ ] Support downloading the spreadsheet.
+- [X] Support downloading the spreadsheet.

+- [ ] Support creating new spreadsheet